beldar/nodejs-workshop/README.md

 __Contents__

-* Node.js overview
+* Node.js: What is it, how it works, how to use it.
-* Node.js history
+* Promises: When and how to use them.
-* Installing nvm and node
+* NPM: How to install packages and run scripts.
-* Setting up
+* CommonJS: How to define modules.
-* Creating a web server using Express
+* Express: How to create a web server and render with EJS.

 [View Slides](http://martip-sainsburys.github.io/nodejs-workshop/session1)